cncf/tag-app-delivery/website/content/en/_index.md

 engineers and end users; shares that feedback with projects in its domain; and produces guidance and examples for end users.

-The TAG supports projects relatated to its charter such as those in the [CNCF Landscape](https://landscape.cncf.io/card-mode) under [application definition and image build](https://landscape.cncf.io/card-mode?category=application-definition-image-build&project=hosted), [continuous integration and delivery](https://landscape.cncf.io/card-mode?category=continuous-integration-delivery&project=hosted)
+The TAG supports projects related to its charter such as those in the [CNCF Landscape](https://landscape.cncf.io/card-mode) under [application definition and image build](https://landscape.cncf.io/card-mode?category=application-definition-image-build&project=hosted), [continuous integration and delivery](https://landscape.cncf.io/card-mode?category=continuous-integration-delivery&project=hosted)